LoganLeeTwentyThree/Shopeer/README.md

 - **Basic Backend**: A FastAPI backend to handle authentication and data endpoints.
 - **Frontend**: Simple HTML, CSS, and JavaScript for the interface.

+## Note
+- **As of now the setup is not 100% but it is there for use and future progress.

 ## Setup Instructions

 ### Steps to Run the Backend